cybergis/prasterblaster/README.md

 ### Pre-install steps

-libRasterBlaster depends on GDAL so go to http://gdal.org and sources or binaries for your system.
+libRasterBlaster depends on GDAL so go to http://gdal.org and fetch the sources or binaries for your system.
 Alternatively you can use your system's package manager to install libgdal.
 Whatever method you use ensure that libgdal is compiled with bigtiff and proj4 support.

 ### Compiling and Testing